Skip to content

 Astromesh is not a single tool — it’s an ecosystem designed to cover the full lifecycle of AI agents: define, build, run, deploy, and manage.
 The core runtime is the foundation, and a set of satellite projects extend it for specific use cases.

-You can use just the core runtime with YAML config files, or combine it with the ADK for Python-first development, Forge or Cortex for visual building, the CLI and Node for system-level operation, OS for a hardened appliance, Orbit and Nexus for cloud, or Leia for a natural-language workflow.
+You can use just the core runtime with YAML config files, or combine it with the ADK for Python-first development, Forge or Cortex for visual building, the CLI and Node for system-level operation, OS for a hardened appliance, Orbit and Nexus for cloud, Herald to reach people on WhatsApp, or Leia for a natural-language workflow.

 ComponentWhat it doesPackage / RepoVersion

-Core RuntimeMulti-model agent engine with 6 orchestration patterns, memory, tools, and guardrailsastromeshv0.28.7
+Core RuntimeMulti-model agent engine with 7 orchestration patterns, per-role model routing, declarative agent chaining, memory, tools, and guardrailsastromeshv0.40.0

-ADKPython-first agent SDK with decorators, CLI, and hot reloadastromesh-adkv0.1.8
+ADKPython-first agent SDK with decorators, CLI, and hot reloadastromesh-adkv0.2.0

 NodeCross-platform system installer and daemon (Linux, macOS, Windows)astromesh-nodev0.1.1

-ForgeVisual agent builder — a web SPA embedded in a node at /forgeastromesh-forgev0.23.0
+ForgeVisual agent builder — a web SPA embedded in a node at /forgeastromesh-forgev0.24.0

-OrbitCloud-native IaC deployment — generates Terraform for GCP (AWS/Azure planned)astromesh-orbitv0.2.0
+OrbitCloud-native IaC deployment — generates Terraform for GCP (AWS/Azure planned)astromesh-orbitv0.4.0

-LeiaNatural-language agent operations as a Claude Code pluginastromesh-leiav0.1.0
+LeiaNatural-language agent operations as a Claude Code pluginastromesh-leiav0.5.0

 Every component orbits the Core Runtime — the engine that loads agents, routes to LLM providers, and executes orchestration patterns.
 The satellites attach at different points in the lifecycle: